 - The above are general rules/guidelines from Robert’s Rules of Order.
 There are many other specifics mentioned in the guide.
 Organizations can adopt rules that fit their businesses.

 Robert's Rules of Order Table of Content

-Here is the table content of the book, so you can get an idea about how detailed the rules are.
+Here is the book's table of content of the book so you can get an idea about how detailed the rules are.